bugwang/cohttp/README.md

 use epoll
 use pool
 use coroutine
-and Don't depend on third party or only header file but i need time
+and don't depend on third party or only header file yes, i need time

 desc：